openstack/ossa/doc/source/vmt-process.rst

 Get assigned CVE
 ^^^^^^^^^^^^^^^^

 MITRE returns the assigned CVE.
-It is added to the Launchpad bug (see "link to CVE" at the top-right), and the bug is retitled to "$TITLE ($CVE)".
+It is added to the bug (see "link to CVE" at the top-right in Launchpad or use a story comment in StoryBoard), and the bug is retitled to "$TITLE ($CVE)".

 Embargoed disclosure
 ^^^^^^^^^^^^^^^^^^^^